-- The extent to which the Bank should assume credit risk, taking into account the capital base, the Bank's ability to absorb losses, the risk-reward ratio, probability of default etc.; - The credit portfolio, including concentration trends, provisions, quality of portfolio and requirements vis-à-vis credit strategy and risk appetite; - Portfolio concentration limits against Regulatory and Internal Limits set for counterparties, industry sectors, geographic regions, foreign country or class of countries, and classes of security; - Significant delinquent credits (watch list and under settlement accounts) and follow up actions taken to safeguard the interests of the Bank; - Adequacy of loan loss provisioning requirements; - Establishment of an authorization structure and limits for the approval and renewal of credit facilities; - Detailed credit policies, procedures and guidelines, proper segregation of duties, well defined authority matrix for credit approval and periodic audit and examinations by internal and external auditors to ensure that an environment of checks and balances exist within the Bank. - In order to take the bank to the next stage, to comply with IFRS 9 and Basel Accords, the Bank has decided to acquire a predictive scoring model for Retail credit to enhance the due diligence process.
-The Bank has already initiated the induction process with the plan to implement the model in 2019. - During the year 2018, Bank has replaced the internal rating system to predictive score model for Corporate.
+- The extent to which the Bank should assume credit risk, considering the capital base, the Bank's ability to absorb losses, the risk-reward ratio, probability of default etc.; - The credit portfolio, including concentration trends, provisions, quality of portfolio and requirements visà-vis credit strategy and risk appetite; - Individual Obligor and Portfolio concentration limits against Regulatory and Internal Limits set for counterparties, industry sectors, geographic regions, foreign country or class of countries, and classes of security; - Delinquent credits (watch list and under settlement accounts) and follow up actions taken to safeguard the interests of the Bank; - Adequacy of loan loss provisioning requirements;

+- Establishment of an authority structure and limits for the approval and renewal of credit facilities; - Detailed credit policies, procedures and guidelines, proper segregation of duties between approval and processing of the credit transactions, well defined authority matrix for credit approval and periodic audit and examinations by internal and external auditors to ensure that an environment of checks and balances exist within the Bank; - In order to take the bank to the next stage, to comply with IFRS 9 and Basel Accords, the Bank has engaged the vendor and procured the software to calculate Expected Credit Loss, which is up and running. - During the year 2019, Bank has initiated the upgrade of existing internal rating system for corporate lending with advance features of rating workflow and approval process with necessary portfolio reports for analysis.
+The Bank has also appointed one of the big four consulting firm to review the existing lending policies and practices and recommend improvements in having a robust, well-structured and wellintegrated credit environment as the cornerstone of DB Credit Risk Management Infrastructure covering local and international operations to achieve the Bank's strategic goals more efficiently.
+As a part of the engagement, the Consultants are also required to review the Risk Appetite statement of the Bank in order to develop a revised statement in the back drop of market norms.